 2. Plan out the space you will need.

-Yes, your sound wall starts out empty but I know you need to know from the start how much space you’ll need once it is complete!
-As a busy teacher, you don’t have time as you are teaching to measure it out and determine exactly where to place each card as your wall grows!
+Yes, your sound wall starts out empty but I know you need to know how much space you’ll need once it is complete!
+As a busy teacher, you don’t have time to measure it out and determine exactly where to place each card as your wall grows!

-(Many people have asked the space needed for a sound wall, the size of my bulletin boards for both the vowel valley and consonant sound wall were each 4′ x 8′!
-They are large bulletin boards, I’ve some some ideas if you have limited space later in this post.)
+Many people have asked about the space needed for a sound wall.
+The size of my bulletin boards for both the vowel valley and consonant sound wall were each 4′ x 8′!
+They are large bulletin boards!
+I’ve got some ideas if you have limited space later in this post.

-To help you plan I’ve added locks and placeholders to my sound wall resource.
+To help you plan I’ve added locks to my sound wall resource.

 If your wall space is limited, print the smaller sound cards.
 If those cards are still too large, you can adjust the scale settings in your printer or print two pages on one to make them smaller.
 This picture shows a teacher who shrunk the cards down in order to fit her sound wall on closet doors.

-3. Create a mobile consonsant sound wall and vowel valley.
+3. Create a mobile consonant sound wall and vowel valley.

 If you have limited wall space or worried students won’t be able to see the sound walls from their seats?
 Create a mobile sound wall using a tri-fold project display board.
 Use it on the rug for whole-class instruction, bring it to your table for small groups, or place it in a center to support students in their independent practice!